-AirBnB.
-Where to begin… the innovation of the good, the bad and the invasion of personal space.
-Whatever happened to stranger danger?
+AirBnB has changed how we think of holiday accommodation.
 Aside from connecting with all those people that you wouldn’t even cross paths with, the rooms that are on offer can be AMAZING.
-I didn’t even know that I wanted to stay onboard a barge, or in a treehouse but my mind has now been changed.
+From staying onboard a barge, or in a treehouse, the way we travel has now been changed.
 The idea is genius and the opportunities that have arisen from the concept do overcome the ‘stranger danger’ factor.
 I mean if John from Bath is offering a room in his penthouse then I am asking no questions.
 But what happens when you have to cancel an AirBnB booking?

-If you opt ‘Flexible’ booking it means that your guest can cancel up until the day prior to arrival to receive a full refund (except fees).
-Listing your accommodation as ‘Moderate’ means that a guest has 5 days prior to arrival to receive a full refund, again, minus the fees.
-The ‘Strict’ option allows the guest 1 week prior to arrival to receive a 50% refund.
+If you opted for '‘Flexible'’ booking it means that you can cancel up until the day prior to arrival to receive a full refund (except fees), which is a similar policy to many hotels. '‘Moderate'’ means that you have 5 days prior to arrival to receive a full refund, again, minus the fees.
+The ‘'Strict’' option allows for 1 week prior to arrival to receive a 50% refund.
 Terms & conditions do apply to each of the policies that each host applies to their listing.

-AirBnB also offers the ‘Extenuating Circumstances Policy’, if guests provide a valid circumstance, this policy can override the Host’s cancellation policy.
+AirBnB also offers the ‘Extenuating Circumstances Policy’, so if you can provide a valid circumstance, this policy can override the Hosts cancellation policy.

 Some of the valid extenuating circumstances include: